 Slovenian people are very friendly and well-versed.
 For almost always you will find them smiling.
 But if there’s one thing that really annoys is someone referring to Slovenia as Slovakia.
 True, the names might sound similar.
 But these are two different countries.
 And guess what, they don’t even share a border with each other.
 But often tourists get confused between the names, sometimes even on the very formal level.
 After being an independent country for solid 25 years, Slovenians simply cannot understand “where is the problem”?

 And when in Slovenia, you never want to get involved in comparing the two countries.
 Just keep in mind this friendly advice.
-And everyone will be happy!
+And everyone will stay happy!

 Your Russian Won’t Help Your In Slovenia